rickysoo/Learn3/README.md

 - **AI-Curated Learning Paths**: Advanced AI analyzes thousands of YouTube videos to select the perfect 3-video progression
 - **Smart Difficulty Progression**: Videos are intelligently ordered from beginner to advanced using OpenAI analysis
+- **Bookmark & Save**: Sign in to save your favorite learning paths and access them anytime
+- **Instant Video Restoration**: Bookmarked searches restore the exact same videos you saved
 - **Instant Topic Suggestions**: Get fresh learning ideas powered by AI across diverse fields
 - **Progressive Web App**: Install on any device for offline access and native app experience
-- **Analytics Tracking**: Understand your learning patterns and preferences
+- **Google Authentication**: Secure sign-in with your Google account

 ## 🎯 Who Is This For?